DylanSpeiser/Java-6502-Emulator/README.md

 The fonts actually work now!
 And **COLORS!!**

+Store the configs in our fancy new .pref files!
+These configuration settings are stored in your AppData or Application Support folder on Windows/Mac respectively.
+It generates a defaults.pref file on startup every time if you want to go back to the default settings. (options.pref is loaded on startup.)

 (The GPU Mode setting doesn't do anything yet, but that will allow me to implement more fun modes in the future.)

 Enjoy the new features!